 Being near the middle of the country, Chicago is a great stop if you've decided to rent a car and take a road trip.
 Train service is also frequent and reliable if you aren't in much of a hurry and particularly if you are heading to or coming from the east.
 But most people will want to book a flight into Chicago O'Hare (code: ORD).
 A commuter train goes from the center to the airport round the clock and takes 45 minutes.
 There are two other smaller airports near Chicago, Midway (code: MDW) and Gary (code: GYY) and some smaller carriers fly discounted flights into those, but usually the better deals are into O'Hare.

-Chicago has a concentrated center, but it's still huge.
-Public transportation is very good, but it's still usually worthwhile to pay a bit more to be near the center rather than getting a cheap place and spending hours on the train each day.
-There are several hostels in Chicago and loads of hotels in Chicago.
-Prices tend to be high, but there are bargains and they sell out well in advance so plan ahead.
+Chicago has a concentrated center, but it’s still huge.
+Public transportation is very good, but it’s still usually worthwhile to pay a bit more to be near the center rather than getting a cheap place and spending hours on the train each day.
+There are several hostels in Chicago and loads of hotels as well.
+Prices tend to be high, but there are bargains, and they sell out well in advance so plan ahead.